lsd1code/airbnb-clone-project/README.md

 1. API Documentation

++ `OpenAPI Standard`: The backend APIs are documented using OpenAPI standard to ensure clarity and ease of integration
++ `Django REST Framework`: Provides a comprehensive RESTful API for handling CRUD operations on user and property data

 2. User Authentication

++ Able to register new users, authenticate, and manage user profiles
++ Includes role-based access control for guests, hosts, and administrators

 3. Property Management

++ Allows hosts to create, update, and manage property listings with photos, descriptions, pricing, and availability calendars.
+Supports amenity configuration and dynamic pricing rules
++ Enables hosts to effectively market their properties while providing guests with comprehensive information for booking decisions

 4. Booking System

++ Manages the end-to-end reservation process including availability checks, date selection, pricing calculations, and instant booking confirmations
++ Make, update, and manage bookings, including check-in and check-out details

 5. Payment Processing

++ Securely handles transactions with multiple payment methods, processes refunds, and manages payout schedules to hosts
++ Handle payment transactions related to bookings

 6. Review System

++ Enables two-way reviews where guests rate properties and hosts rate guests, and includes moderation tools and displays aggregate scores on property listings
++ Builds trust through transparent feedback from previous stays.
+The dual-review system maintains accountability for both guests and hosts, improving overall platform quality

 7. Database Optimizations

++ `Indexing`: Implement indexes for fast retrieval of frequently accessed data
++ `Caching`: Use caching strategies to reduce database load and improve performance

+## API Security 🔐

+1. Authentication and Authorization

++ JWT-based authentication with OAuth 2.0 flows.
+Role-based access control (RBAC) with granular permissions
++ Prevents unauthorized access to user accounts and sensitive operations, and ensure hosts can only manage their own properties and guests can only access their own booking history

+2. Input validation and Sanitization

++ Strict schema validation for all API payloads using JSON Schema, and use parameterized queries to prevent SQL injection
++ Blocks injection attacks and malformed data that could compromise database integrity, it is essential for payment processing where malformed inputs could trigger financial errors

+3. Rate limiting and Throttling

++ Redis-backed rate limiting (maybe 100 req/minute per IP), and utilize progressive delays for abusive clients
++ Prevents brute force attacks on authentication endpoints and protects against DDoS attempts that could take down booking availability services during peak times

+4. Encryption and Data protection

++ HTTPS with HSTS enforcement.
+AES-256 encryption for sensitive data at rest.
+TLS 1.3 for all communications
++ Protects payment details and PII during transmission.
+Meets PCI-DSS requirements for financial transactions and GDPR requirements for user data privacy

+5. Payment processing and Booking system

++ Direct financial impact.
+Insecure payments expose credit card details, enable fraudulent transactions, and violate PCI compliance - risking massive fines and loss of payment processing privileges
++ Manipulation of booking data could enable reservation fraud, double-booking scams, or service denials, we ensure booking integrity and accurate financial settlements